 Many recordings by a cantor, including Friday night, Shabbat musaf, Sheva Brachot, and some high holiday, and there is actual sourcing for many of the melodies!

-Interesting melodies from an Iraqi tradition, for a variety of texts including Kol Nidrei, Shabbat piyutim, etc. In progress.
+Interesting melodies from an Iraqi tradition, for a variety of texts including Kol Nidrei, Shabbat piyutim, etc.

 The page for a Reconstructionist shul; it has a few rather nice recordings with pretty melodies!
 Check out her recording of Mah Ashiv, for instance.

+A Reform synagogue.
 Go to "Worship" at the top and go to "Songs & Prayers".
 There are a few songs and prayers (as the title indicates), read (with no melody) and sung (with instrumental accompaniment), in streaming Quicktime format.
 Mostly Reform Shabbat stuff.
 There's also a separate Pesach section with recordings.

 In somewhat mixed Hebrew and English.
 Contains very nice recordings of weekday and Shabbat nusach, though you have to download them; you can't listen in the browser.
+A run-down of which nusach to use in each part of the weekday services is also available, with short samples, under נוסח התפילה.

 Instruction on leading various blessings and services, partly aimed at teenagers (some sung fairly slowly).
 There are some High Holiday tracks as well, sung at regular speed.